mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     byte | It is a synonym of uint8. |
     uintptr | It is an unsigned integer type.
 Its width is not defined, but its can hold all the bits of a pointer value.|

-        2. Floating Point (Franctional numbers)
+        2. Floating Point (Fractional numbers)
         Go supports 32 and 64 bit floats

     Data Type| 	Description |